peasy/Peasy.NET-Samples/README.md

 The next step is to configure the Web API project.
 The Web API project uses dynamic dependency injection to create business services and data proxies that will be injected into the API controllers.
 To configure the Web API project to consume in-memory data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.Api/DependencyInjection.config) file.

-Notice that there are two configuration sections for data proxies, one for Entity Framework and one for In-Memory, respectively.
+Notice that there are two configuration sections for data proxies; one for Entity Framework and one for In-Memory, respectively.
 Simply ensure that the Entity Framework section is commented out and the In Memory section is uncommented.

-To run the application, set the WPF and Web Api as the startup projects in the solution and run the application.
+To run the application, set the WPF and Web Api projects as the startup projects in the solution and run the application.

 #### WPF &#8594; Web API &#8594; SQL Server
 ![WPF &#8594; API &#8594 In Memory](https://www.dropbox.com/s/7k1kz1j9k3tueax/WPF-API-SQL%20%281%29.png?dl=0&raw=1)